 As such, learning how to troubleshoot your Samsung TV will save you time and energy.
-We’ll discuss the six most common Samsung TV problems and their DIY solutions in this article.
+This article will discuss the six most common Samsung TV problems and their DIY solutions.

 Also check our guide on the best TVs under $150

 1. App not running on Samsung TV

 You may have experienced an app simply not running or opening on your TV.
 You tend to use an app, and either it doesn’t start or it is crashing during consumption.

 It’s among the common samsung smart tv problems and there are multiple tricks to settle this error.

 Firstly, you have to put your TV on a cold boot.

 - A cold boot restarts the TV after a complete shutdown.